 Born in 1955, I started to get interested in banjos when I was 18.
 That was the Folk period in France.
 I was very impressed by the New Lost City Ramblers, Pete Seeger and any thing that sounded like that.
 There were also some musicians here to whom I am very grateful :

--Steve Waring, a very good banjo player who made a famous record here: "Special Instrumental Banjo" with tablatures.
+-Steve Waring, a very good banjo player who made a famous record here in France: "Special Instrumental Banjo" with tablatures.
 One of the tunes of the record is played in duet with Steve Potts on saxo and it is turning into jazz improvisation which was very unusual and courageous by this time in this kind of music...

 -Dominique Mayoud.
 We were student in the same class.
 He was the first who showed me how to play clawhammer banjo.
 He played real Old-Time music with his twin brother fiddler, Jacques.